ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/README.md

 ### Practice Projects

 **Beginner:**
-- Use 3 catalog servers with Claude Desktop
+- Use 3 catalog servers with Cursor IDE
 - Set up Gateway for local development
 - Create documentation for your server setup